HawaiinPizza/Misc-Scripts/README.md

 Spellchecker: Toggle with a keybinding, and you can cycle through spelling.

 ## Taskwarrior to Calcurse Sync
 One thing I hate about taskwarrior is the calendar.
 I made this script to export taskwarrior to calcurse.
-Issue is it takes 2.20 seconds to run, and require alot of exterinal programs:
-- csvkit: Program for maniplating csv
-- GNU version of sed: I haven't tested to see if this openbsd compatiable or not.
+The problem is it requires a custom version of taskwarrior's export, which is provided.